-- Pursuing joint outcomes through the Toronto ASST Hub Committee, and between various City departments and external organizations, including school boards, police, and non-governmental organizations." - 5.
-Amending Policy 5 as follows: - a.
+7. Amending existing Policy 5 as follows:

+- a.
 Deleting the words "subway and underground light rapid" and replacing them with the words "higher-order". - b.
-Deleting the word "technically" from between "it" and "feasible". - c.
+Deleting the word "technically" from between "is" and "feasible". - c.
 Inserting the words ", ensuring that all points of access:" after the word "feasible". - d.
-Inserting the sub-policies as follows: - "a) are clearly marked, visible and accessible from the street; - b) do not negatively impact heritage properties; and - c) maintain hours of access to match transit operations." - 6.
-Inserting a new policy after Policy 5 as follows:
+Inserting the sub-policies as follows: - "a) are clearly marked, visible and accessible from the street; and - b) maintain hours of access to match transit operations." - 8.
+Inserting a new policy after existing Policy 5 as follows:

-"Development in proximity to existing transit stations will be required to provide direct and convenient access to the station."
+"Development in proximity to existing higher-order transit stations will be required to provide direct and convenient access to the station.
+Such connections will be encouraged to be weather protected."